mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

    kubeadm join 192.168.4.20:6443 --token uziz9q.5n9r0rbempgyupvg --discovery-token-ca-cert-hash sha256:457f6e849077f9c0a6ed8ad6517c91bfa4f48080c141dda34c3650fc3b1a99fd
    ```

+   > The output command prints the command to you join nodes on cluster.
+You will use this command to join the other masters in the cluster

 #### Join the second Kube Master

-1. Run the following commands to join the second master replica to cluster using the join command printed in the previous section:
+1. Run the following commands to join the **second master replica** in the cluster using the join command printed in the previous section:

    ```console
    debian@busybox:~$ ssh kube-mast02